Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 Google used to require `fq` with `bbr`, but that requirement has been dropped.
 I suggest you use something minimal and fast.
 How about `pfifo_fast`, it has fast in the name, must be good, right?
+This is actually already the default on Linux nowadays, so there's not really a need to change it.

 `net.core.default_qdisc=pfifo_fast`

-This option is only applied after a reboot.
+A queue must have a size though.
+Linux gives the network queues a size of 1000 packets by default.
+As we'll learn later, a thousand packets is really not a lot when running at 100 Gbps.
+When the queue is full the kernel will actually drop packets, which is absolutely not what we want.
+So we increase the queue length to 10000 packets instead:

+`ip link set $INTERFACE txqueuelen 10000`

 ### net.ipv4.tcp_shrink_window